-TEMP on / off - send temperature in rtty messages
+TEMP (or TEMPERATURE) on/off - send temperature in rtty messages

-ALT on / off - send altitude in rtty & aprs messages
+ALT (or ALTITUDE) on/off - send altitude in rtty messages

-USYS on / off - send system voltage in rtty messages
+RTTY_TIME on/off - send time in rtty messages

-SAT on / off - Send sent satellites in rtty messages
+SAT (or SATELLITES) on/off - send heard satellites in rtty messages

 SYMBOL string - symbol from aprs symbol table (2 characters)